-The various facelift procedures that Schenectady cosmetic surgeon Dr. Bruce Barach performs can vastly improve any or all of the following conditions:
+The various facelift procedures that Schenectady cosmetic surgeon Dr. Sanjiv Kayastha performs can vastly improve any or all of the following conditions:

 This is the fold of skin that runs from beside the nose to the corner of your mouth.
 A nasolabial fold that is too obvious or exaggerated can make you look surly and make you feel unattractive.
 The upward and backward pull from your facelift should help to reduce it significantly.
 Although it may not be eliminated, it should at least be reduced to a more normal appearance.

 These are the wrinkles that gather at the corner of your eyes and the fat cushions that bunch around your cheekbones.
 The upward traction of your facelift should improve these.
 Your cheekbones will appear higher and more youthful as well.

 These are aptly named after the cuts on a puppet’s face which allow its jaw to move and are located below the corners of your mouth.